-- Worked with FEMA to complete a National Environmental Review Act review of the project, which resulted in a Finding of No Significant Impact (FONSI)
+- Worked with FEMA to complete a National Environmental Review Act review of the project, which resulted in a Finding of No Significant Impact (PDF) (FONSI)

 - Hired a consulting biologist, Loran May and Associates, to provide technical assistance to the Town for environmental considerations for this project.

 - Surveys, identifies, clearly marks, and avoids endangered and sensitive species areas, bird nests, wood rat nests, and other environmentally sensitive areas

 - Maintains a 200-foot buffer around water ways that help protect wildlife in riparian habitat